 With regard to wind energy projects, to prevent nuisances of noise or light we are required to maintain at least 500 meters between wind turbines and any uses defined as "sensitive," with an emphasis on wind turbines constructed in proximity to housing and other residential facilities.
-In addition, any permissible use must be considered up to 1000 meters from any wind energy project.
+In addition, any permissible use must be considered up to 1000 meters from any wind energy project

 On July 18, 2022, the Israeli Ministry of Environment Protection published a position paper regarding approved and planned wind energy projects.
 According to such position paper, the potential ecological damage associated with wind turbines is significant, specifically with regard to birds.
 The position paper states that wind energy projects that are approved or under construction should be required to monitor ongoing bird activity and have in place operating regimes and control mechanisms to prevent damage to bird populations, including measures that ensure the immediate cessation of turbines as necessary.
-In addition, the position paper states that showledge has been gathered about the effectiveness of the operating regimes and control mechanisms in place at existing facilities.
+In addition, the position paper states that approval of new wind energy projects should be avoided altogether until sufficient knowledge has been gathered about the effectiveness of the operating regimes and control mechanisms in place at existing facilities.
 The position paper is not binding and the impact that this position paper will have on the future of wind energy projects in Israel is unclear.